-Still, as was the case with using your fingers, you need to remove the glass with care as even a minor stress can cause it fragment and break into tiny shards which will complicate the removal process.
+Still, as was the case with using your fingers, you need to remove the glass with care as even minor stress can cause it to fragment and break into tiny shards which will complicate the removal process.

 Method 3: Use Duct Tape

 As toothpicks can potentially damage your screen if they are not angled correctly, duct tape might just be your safest option.

 - For this method, you will again need to use a hairdryer first.
 This is beneficial because it weakens the adhesion between your screen and the glass protector, making your job much easier.

 - After heating up the glass, cut out a length of duct tape and wrap it around two of your fingers.
 Make sure that the sticky side is outwards, as you will need it to glue to your protector.

 - With the tape rolled on your fingers, place your fingers on one edge of the screen and ensure that the tape has stuck with the glass.
 Then, slowly lift the protector towards the other side of the screen.

 If the tape had glued properly, the glass would eventually pave into the pulling force, and separate itself from the screen.
 However, you need to be patient while peeling off the screen, as brisk movement can lead to your protector cracking.